bizhan-laripour/RMM_CONFIG_REPO/README.md

 this config file contains configuration of RMM worker

 ### 4. build.sh
-This bash file contains some code to clone and build hole project
+This bash file contains some code to clone and build whole project

 ### 5.RMM.sh
+This bash file contains some code to clone and build RMM project too but in a most powerful way